WWE Evolution (2025): Storylines

+In the opening bout, Becky Lynch defended Raw's WWE Women's Intercontinental Championship against Lyra Valkyria and Bayley in a triple threat match.

 On Night 2 of WrestleMania 41, Bayley was scheduled to team with Lyra Valkyria to challenge for the WWE Women's Tag Team Championship; however, on Night 1, Bayley was attacked backstage by an unknown assailant.
 Valkyria had to choose a new partner, who was revealed to be a returning Becky Lynch and they won the title only to lose it the next night on Raw.
 This infuriated Lynch, who turned on and attacked Valkyria, subsequently revealing that she had attacked Bayley.
 This led to a match at Backlash for Valkyria's WWE Women's Intercontinental Championship where she retained, but in a rematch at Money in the Bank, Lynch defeated her in a Last Chance match to win the title.
 Their feud would continue over the next few weeks which saw Bayley return and attack Lynch and also set her sights on the Women's Intercontinental Championship, much to Valkyria's dismay, who was also upset with Bayley for not speaking to her since Lynch's attack.
 Things got worse on the June 23 episode of Raw, where Bayley faced Lynch for the title.
 Valkyria tried to help Bayley, but after being attacked by Lynch, Valkyria retaliated, inadvertently causing Lynch to win by disqualification, thus retaining the title.
 Bayley and Valkyria then faced each other the following week to determine who would challenge Lynch for the title, but the match ended in a double pinfall, leading to a brawl between the two.
 On July 6, Raw General Manager Adam Pearce announced that Lynch would defend the title against Bayley and Valkyria in a triple threat match at Evolution.